DeflatedPickle/pkinter/README.md

 ---

-### RoundingScale
+### pk.RoundingScale

 <a href="http://imgur.com/3R4WBYf"><img src="http://i.imgur.com/3R4WBYf.gif" title="RoundingScale" /></a>

-The rounding scale works just like a normal one, though it rounds its' value to a solid integer.
+The pk.RoundingScale works just like a normal one, though it rounds its' value to a solid integer.

 **Code:**